 It goes back to the theme that's been running through this talk about traditional and modern.

-At the research end there is clearly a traditional set of lab managers and researchers who are familiar with Specac.
-They trust us because we have a strong reputation for high specification, high quality products.
+At the research end, there is clearly a traditional set of lab managers and researchers who are familiar with Specac.
+They trust us because we have a strong reputation for high specifications, high-quality products.
 We have a remarkably low number of warranty returns because we manufacture everything in-house in the UK and we take great responsibility in ensuring everything is done correctly.

 We have a great reputation for quality, meaning people can trust that we have products that require only minimal maintenance and don't have to be sent back to be repaired.
 I think that builds a high level of trust with people.